Cycling at the 2014 Commonwealth Games

-Cycling is one of seven optional sports that were included in the 2014 Commonwealth Games in Glasgow.
+Cycling at the 2014 Commonwealth Games was the 19th appearance of Cycling at the Commonwealth Games.
+The Cycling competition is one of seven optional sports that were included in the 2014 Commonwealth Games in Glasgow.
 Cycling has appeared consistently since their first appearance at the 1934 British Empire Games in London with track and road events at every Games since and mountain biking being included from 2002.

 The track cycling events were hosted at the newly built Sir Chris Hoy Velodrome in Glasgow's East End, whilst the mountain bike competitions utilised the purpose-built Cathkin Braes Mountain Bike Trails.
 The road race and time trial events took place on public road circuits in Glasgow City Centre and North Lanarkshire respectively, with both starting and finishing at Glasgow Green.